Baths of Zeuxippus: In literature

-Christodorus of Coptus, an Egyptian poet and writer, wrote a lengthy (416 lines long) hexameter poem inspired by the statues adorning the Baths of Zeuxippus.
+Christodorus of Coptus, an Egyptian poet and writer living around 500 AD, wrote a lengthy (over 400 lines long) hexameter poem inspired by the statues adorning the Baths of Zeuxippus.
 The poem consisted of a number of short epigrams (six in total), each focusing on one or a small group of the statues, that were designed to form one work.
 While it has been suggested that these epigrams might have been inscribed on the bases of the statues themselves, this is unlikely because of his use of the ekphrastic medium, and the presence of the past tense in the text.

+Christodoros' description was confirmed during the partial excavation of the baths by the discovery of two statue bases whose inscriptions mention two figures ("Hekabe" and "Aischenes") actually mentioned in his poem.